Sheim1278/Engagement-Recognition/README.md

     ````

 ### Test Engagement Model
-1. Download and untar the [trained model](https://cloudstor.aarnet.edu.au/plus/s/i3oPqcjXhG7Ymva) on the ER dataset
+1. Download and untar the trained model on the ER dataset
     ````
     wget https://cloudstor.aarnet.edu.au/plus/s/i3oPqcjXhG7Ymva/download
     tar -xzf download
     ````
-2. Create a directory called 'model' beside 'code' directory
+2. Create a directory called 'model' beside 'code' directory if you didn't before
 3. Place the files of the downloaded model in the the directory
     ````
     mv TF_final/* model/